RohanRao143/Entrance-Test/README.md

 *Get service implemented to get all questions*

+*Tests and Categories schemas have been defined.*

+*service to add categories implemented*

 ###                                    Frontend Application ###

 *Created application using Angular CLI all has been set.*